tpgwidget/tpgwidget/README.md

 To run an instance of TPGwidget, you have to :
 1. Create a copy of the `.env.example` file named `.env` and fill in your TPG Open Data API key and your database credentials.
 2. Create on your MySQL Server the required tables (use the `dump.sql` file)
-3. File in the database connection details into `tpgdata/db.php`

 On the production server,
 - https://tpg.nicolapps.ch is linked to the `tpg` folder.
 It contains the iOS web app.